 Judith Condon's work is on display through September 30.
 A reception for the artist will be Saturday, September 25, 4-6 p.m.
 The artist is offering a community workshop on Sunday, September 26.

 News & Media

-FM 103.1, WMTN-LP, "The Mountain" provides an eclectic mix of programming in a non-commercial, public radio format to a 10-mile radius of campus.
-Approximately a dozen students take to the airwaves each semester with their own radio shows, productions, and music.
+FM 103.1, WMTN-LP, "The Mountain" provides solid gold hits programming in a non-commercial, public radio format via a streaming station and broadcast to a 10-mile radius of campus.

-By helping to provide this opportunity at St. Andrew's-Sewanee, it is Walters' hope to spark students' interest in the broadcast field.
+By helping to provide this opportunity at St. Andrew's-Sewanee students, it is Bud's hope to spark student interest in the broadcast field.

 For more information, contact Station Manager Elizabeth Duncan